Roles and Permissions

 System Admin can modify the default templates for these Roles or create a new template with a different variety of project access permissions.
 The role templates can be then used by Project Admins to create Roles for their projects and assign those Roles to their project participants.

-Granted by default to all users.
-Includes the rights to:
+Granted by default to all organization users.
+Includes viewing rights for some project resources.

 Granted to Automation scripts.
 Includes the rights to:

-These Roles are permanently assigned to all users - they cannot be revoked.
+These Roles are permanently assigned to all users (except guests) - they cannot be revoked.

 System Admin can modify the Member role by adding or removing some of the permissions.